top of page

 But it wasn’t just history they were learning.

 They watched woodworkers carefully handcraft tiny jewellery boxes and were even invited to use the tools themselves and work on the boxes.
-They saw women sewing traditional textiles, wandered through bustling local markets, and listened to new languages being spoken around them every day.
+They saw women sewing traditional textiles and listened to new languages being spoken around them every day.

 They learnt about food, culture, architecture, craftsmanship, religion, and the different ways communities live and work together — simply by being there and experiencing it all for themselves.